 7. Why should I take a riding safety course?

 A friend who has offered to teach you may not have the best riding habits.
 Take a course and learn good habits from the beginning.
 A course will offer you: 15 hours of step by step instruction using the courses motorcycles in an enclosed space.
 The participants are also trained in defensive riding techniques and how they relate to traffic situations.
-In addition, there is three hours of classroom discussion that cover a variety of topics including: risk factors, licensing, traffic hazards, insurance and riding gear.
-You will also gain a possible insurance discount when you earn your M2 licence after taking a ministry approved course.
+In addition, there is three hours of classroom discussion that cover a variety of topics including risk factors, licensing, traffic hazards, insurance and riding gear.
+You will also gain a possible insurance discount when you earn your M2 licence after taking a Ministry-approved course.

 8. What kind of bikes do you use?

 The types of bikes vary at the different locations.
-They range from 125cc to 250cc sport bikes, off-road bikes and cruisers.
+They range from 125cc to 250cc sports bikes, off-road bikes and cruisers.
 Your instructors will encourage you to try all the different styles of bikes at the training site.